A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Introduction

-We illustrate in Table \ref{tab:ex_size} the empirical size for some of the representative existing tests: ``Skewness" (the test based on the measure of multivariate skewness in \cite{mardia1970measures}), ``Kurtosis" (the test based on the measure of multivariate kurtosis in \cite{mardia1970measures}), ``Bonferroni" (the method combining the tests based on multivariate skewness and kurtosis through the Bonferroni correction), ``Ep" (an effective way of combining the multivariate skewness and kurtosis in \cite{doornik2008omnibus}), ``Royston" (generalized Shapiro-Wilk test in \cite{royston1983some}), ``HZ" (the test based on the characteristic function proposed in \cite{henze1990class}), and ``eFR" (extended Friedman-Rafsky test in \cite{smith1988test}).
-In particular, the extended Friedman-Rafsky test requires an estimate of the variance of the distribution.
-However, there is a lack of discussions on such estimations in their paper.
-In the table, ``eFR$_0$" uses the sample covariance matrix as an estimate, and ``eFR", an improved version based on the newly developed method, uses the adaptive thresholding approach in \cite{cai2011direct} to estimate the covariance matrix.
-We observe from the table that, except for eFR, all other tests are either not applicable to the cases when the dimension is larger than the sample size, i.e., $d>n$, or cannot control the type I error well when the dimension is high.
+We illustrate in Table \ref{tab:ex_size} the empirical size for some of the representative existing tests: ``Skewness" (the test based on the measure of multivariate skewness in \cite{mardia1970measures}), ``Kurtosis" (the test based on the measure of multivariate kurtosis in \cite{mardia1970measures}), ``Bonferroni" (the method combining the tests based on multivariate skewness and kurtosis through the Bonferroni correction), ``Ep" (an effective way of combining the multivariate skewness and kurtosis in \cite{doornik2008omnibus}), ``Royston" (generalized Shapiro-Wilk test in \cite{royston1983some}), ``HZ" (the test based on the characteristic function proposed in \cite{henze1990class}), { ``mvSW'' (the multivariate Shapiro--Wilk's test proposed in \cite{villasenor2009generalization})}, and ``eFR" (extended Friedman-Rafsky test in \cite{smith1988test}). { In particular, the multivariate Shapiro--Wilk's test requires smaller dimension than the sample size, and the extended Friedman-Rafsky test requires an estimate of the variance of the distribution while there is a lack of discussions on such estimations in their paper.
+In the table, we use ``mvSW$_0$'' and ``eFR$_0$" to respectively represent the test proposed in \cite{villasenor2009generalization} and the extended Friedman-Rafsky test that are based on the sample covariance matrix, and use ``mvSW'' and ``eFR" to respectively represent the tests that are based on a newly developed covariance matrix estimation method, the adaptive thresholding approach proposed in \cite{cai2011direct}.
+We observe from the table that, except for the improved tests ``mvSW'', and ``eFR'', all other existing methods are either not applicable to the cases when the dimension is larger than the sample size, i.e., $d>n$, or cannot control the type I error well when the dimension is high.}